Find Affordable College Courses

 Boston, MA

-Suffolk University ranked #9 on this year’s Best Journalism Schools in the New England Region list.
-Suffolk is a moderately-sized private not-for-profit school located in the city of Boston.
+Suffolk University did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #9 on the list.
+Suffolk is a medium-sized private not-for-profit school located in the large city of Boston.

 The average amount in student loans that journalism majors at Suffolk take out is $26,000.